aspose-cells/Aspose.Cells-Doc-md/english/net/AI-powered Features/_index.md

 cellsAI.Proxy = proxy;
 ```

 ## Additional Features and Customizations

 Cells AI allows various customizations, such as adjusting the AI model, setting locales, and modifying data outputs.
 Make sure to explore the API and experiment with different configurations for your specific use case.

 ## Conclusion

-Cells AI empowers you to process spreadsheets, automate tasks, and leverage AI for your Excel-based applications.
+Cells AI empowers you to process spreadsheets, automate tasks, and leverage AI for your Excel‑based applications.

-For further details, refer to the  [api documentation](https://reference.aspose.com/cells/net/aspose.cells.ai/) or the [support forum](https://forum.aspose.com/c/cells/9).
+For further details, refer to the [API documentation](https://reference.aspose.com/cells/net/aspose.cells.ai/) or the [support forum](https://forum.aspose.com/c/cells/9).

 Happy coding!